The Oxford Club Guide to Gold: The Owner’s Manual

 This ETF tracks the Sprott Zacks Junior Gold Miners Index.
 It enables you to capture the performance of the best of the junior mining sector with a single, well-diversified investment.

-Though we fully expect the price of gold to rise from current levels, the recent peaks and corrections in the gold market show that this won’t be a strictly vertical climb.
-So if you do buy gold miners or funds that hold baskets of miners, brace for ups and downs along the way.
+Though we fully expect the price of gold to rise from current levels, if you do buy gold miners or funds that hold baskets of miners, brace for ups and downs along the way.

-Action to Take: Buy the Sprott Junior Gold Miners ETF (NYSE: SGDJ) at market.
-We’re using a 35% trailing stop here due to the sector’s higher volatility.
+Recommendation: Buy the Sprott Junior Gold Miners ETF (NYSE: SGDJ) at market.
+Use a 35% trailing stop here due to the sector’s higher volatility.